Frequently Asked Questions

 How much does it cost to ride Citi Bike?

-Citi Bike’s pricing structure is designed to encourage short trips.
-Annual memberships, best suited for New Yorkers, give users unlimited 45-minute rides and cost $205 per year or about $17 per month.
-Citi Bike also offers day passes, best suited for tourists or visitors, which cost $19 a day and includes unlimited 30-minute rides, and single rides, which cost $4.49 for one 30-minute ride.
+Citi Bike also offers day passes, best suited for tourists or visitors, which cost $19 a day and includes unlimited 30-minute rides, and single rides, which cost $4.79 for one 30-minute ride.
 Additional fees can be applied for exceeding the time limit or using an electric Citi Bike.

 Citi Bike also offers a discounted annual membership to low-income New Yorkers.

-$5 / month membership, not an annual commitment (can cancel anytime), discounted e-bike minute rate ($0.06 / minute instead of $0.17 / minute)
+$5 / month membership, not an annual commitment (can cancel anytime), discounted e-bike minute rate ($0.10 / minute instead of $0.20 / minute)

 Who runs Citi Bike?